 Self-Description:

-In 2014 I finishing my Bachelor Thesis at the Artificial Life Laboratory, in 2019 my Master’s Thesis in behavioral physiology followed.
+In 2014 I finished my Bachelor Thesis at the Artificial Life Laboratory, in 2019 my Master’s Thesis in behavioral physiology followed.
 In my Master Thesis I worked on various forms of pattern formation in biological and artificial systems.
 Currently I am a PhD student, employed by the COLIBRI inniative.
 I am involved in the projects ATEMPGRAD and HIVEOPOLIS and also work on the Primordial Particle System.

 Projects: